rickgorman/awesomeq/README.md

       * The single-instance node server will need to be replaced by a more scalable HTTP handler.
     * **Server-side**
       * [AWS Lambda](https://aws.amazon.com/lambda/).
 It has unlimited automatic scaling and pricing is very cost effective.
 The monthly fee for 1k requests per second with a memory footprint of 32MB/request is around $1900/mo.
       * [AWS DynamoDB](https://aws.amazon.com/dynamodb).
 It has extreme read scalability and integrates well with Lambda.
+With proper indexing, reads and writes will complete in O(log n) time.
 Pricing for 1k requests per second runs at $105/mo.
 Storage is negligible for our use case.
       * This gives us a pricing estimate of $2000/mo.
 Similar AWS SQS pricing for 1k requests per second runs $1200/mo so we're well within a factor of 2 of an optimized AWS service offering.
 By bringing down the memory footprint of our node module, we may be able to reach SQS pricing parity.
     * **Client-side**
       * Implement websockets capability for clients.
 This has a couple of immediate benefits:
         * Reduce HTTP overhead for clients that do continuous work.
         * Automate retries by triggering when a client disconnects.
 For MIA clients this will immediately put their messages back in the ready queue.
+      * Implement `sendMessageBatch` and `receiveMessageBatch` API endpoints.
+This will reduce the websockets overhead by a magnitude or more, depending on batch size.

 ## TODO
 * Implement more API methods: